 The minimum required credits for core courses (9 credits), elective courses (21 credits), and dissertation research (15 credits) are 45 credits.
 Students are required to take at least 75 credits beyond the bachelor’s degree.
 The additional credits (30 credits) may be fulfilled by Graduate Research and other graduate-level courses, including internships.

 The student must be in good academic standing (3.0) and have active status, i.e. must be enrolled for at least 3 graduate credit hours

-The student may take the Qualifying Exam as early as in the semester in which he or she is completing the required 30 credits of core and elective coursework, but within the first 2 years in the Ph.D. program.
-(Note that Independent Studies and Graduate Research do not count toward the 30 credits of coursework.)
-Students who fail to take or cannot pass the Qualifying Exam upon the completion of the first 2 years of their Ph.D. program must seek an extension from the Graduate Program Director.
+The student may take the Qualifying Exam as early as in the semester in which he or she is completing at least 15 credits of coursework, which must include the 3 core courses, but no later than the first 2 years in the Ph.D. program.
+(Note that Independent Studies and Graduate Research do not count toward the 15 credits of coursework.)
+Students who fail to take or cannot pass the Qualifying Exam with the first 2 years of their PhD program must seek an extension from the Graduate Program Director.
 A student failing to pass the Qualifying Exam in two attempts during the designated period will be dismissed from the program.
 Qualifying Exams are held during the fall and spring semesters only.

 The student must earn B or higher in the three core courses.

 The student must have an approved D1 form on file with UGS.
 Students who wish to take the exam without an approved D1 form must seek permission from the Graduate Program Director, under the condition that the D1 form is submitted in the same semester that the Qualifying Exam is taken.